 Are you interested in performing aesthetic medical procedures but wondering where to start?
 It’s imperative that you acquire the appropriate certifications and licenses for these procedures.
 AAAMS makes obtaining them fun and enjoyable.
 We offer comprehensive online and in-person aesthetic training through our accredited Aesthetics 101 course.

 Our aesthetics courses will teach you about a variety of treatments and injection techniques.
 You will view and perform demonstrations of different facial injections and procedures.
 Our knowledgeable, highly experienced physician instructors will teach you everything you need to know about these procedures and the best ways to perform them.

 To enroll in our medical aesthetics courses, you must be a licensed doctor (MD, DO), nurse (NP, RN), physician assistant (PA) or dentist (DDS, DMD, BDS).

 Medical malpractice insurance requirements vary by state and organization.
 For example, some states don’t require that practitioners carry malpractice insurance, but their employer does, and vice versa.
 Do your research to learn the requirements in your area.

 Even if malpractice insurance isn’t a necessity, you may still elect to carry the coverage if you want to protect your finances and reputation from a malpractice claim.
 Talk to other practitioners to find out who they’re insured with — the AAAMS network is a great way to connect with other practitioners!
 Get several different quotes, as coverage prices can vary significantly between insurance providers.

-You’ll also want to work very closely with your chosen provider to make sure you fully and accurately represent the totality of the services and procedures you will be offering; they’ll want training certificates.
-You’ll also need insurance for the clinic itself in addition to malpractice insurance.
+Once you select a provider, work closely with them to make sure you fully and accurately represent the totality of the services and procedures you’ll be offering.
+In addition to malpractice insurance, you’ll also need insurance for the clinic itself in addition to malpractice insurance.

 Anti-Kickback and Fee-Splitting